-Our flights/packages (flights + hotel) for Rhodes are available from 16th April 2020 until 5th November 2020.
+Our flights/packages (flights + hotel) for Rhodes are available 4th November 2021.
 Book now!

 Spanning both past and present, Greece welcomes you with its exuberant nature, wonderful archaeological sites and fantastic beaches.
 Myths and traditions merge in the picturesque villages where you can find folklore and local crafts.
 There are many seaside resorts to be found around the Greek islands, high-quality hotels to meet all expectations and the Hellenic people well-known for their hospitality will welcome holiday visits under an ever-present sun.

 Rhodes, the sunny pearl of the Dodecanese Islands, is home to a host of treasures.
 The ancient ruins of the Acropolis of Lindos - an absolutely unmissable, beautiful white village - or Mandraki harbour are among the symbols of this resplendent island.
 Considered one of the most beautiful in Europe, the medieval historic centre of the town, with its charming narrow streets, invites you to discover its quintessential taverns and kafenions, where you can treat yourself to traditional dishes or party into the night.

 Rhodes is a wonderful destination for water sports lovers.
 Various locations all over the island are perfect for surfing and kitesurfing.
 However, the best areas are on the breezier west coast and Prasonisi – a small peninsula on the southern tip of the island.

 Take a one-day excursion to the islands of Symi or Halki.
 Visit wonderful, traditional Greek villages and enjoy their relaxed atmosphere.